 Employees, visitors or customers who wish to provide feedback on the way we provide goods and services to people with disabilities can provide feedback via our customer contact page on our website, verbally or via Email.
 All feedback, including complaints, will be reviewed by our Compliance department and a response provided within 10 business days.

 Any of our policies found to not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 DEW created an accessibility policy and this multi-year plan to ensure that we achieved our accessibility goals.
 Progress towards achieving our goals is reflected in this document which is updated as we progress.

 DEW communicated this plan’s contents to our employees and later made it available on our accessibility compliant website such that all our stakeholders would know what to expect.
-By December 31st 2015, DEW Engineering had taken all required steps and trained our staff on the accessibility requirements which apply to their job duties and our organization in order to better serve customers of all abilities.
+By December 31st, 2015, DEW Engineering had taken all required steps and trained our staff on the accessibility requirements which apply to their job duties and our organization to better serve customers of all abilities.

 Planned building updates to improve accessibility for people who use mobility aids have been completed.
 DEW’s reception area now includes a low counter area to allow easy interaction with the person providing service as well as automatic door openers.
 Further enhancements to ground floor washrooms to better meet the needs of people with disabilities have also been completed.